 KVT Finland board has in its meeting on 6 July discussed the COVID-19 situation and its effects on KVT’s projects.
 As the travel restrictions have eased we can now open volunteer exchange with some restrictions.

 The leading principle in KVT’s actions is responsibility and in this situation we still cannot responsibly promote international mobility everywhere in the world.
-We still want to promote and build peace in the areas where it is possible both in Finland and abroad and offer meaningful projects to our volunteers in the safest way possible.
+We still want to promote and build peace in ways and in the areas and where it is possible both in Finland and abroad and offer meaningful projects to our volunteers in the safest way possible.

 The board and working groups are still planning activities that could be done safely online.
-Still to come are, for example, a follow-up to the workshop on ethical and responsible volunteering, international coffee breaks and KVT’s info evenings.
-Online trainings will also be organized if it becomes possible to send volunteers abroad.
 We will give more information on these events on our website and in our social media channels.
 We will also share initiatives from our partner organisations in Finland and abroad to which you can participate online.

 We still follow the pandemic closely both in Finland and elsewhere in the world and we review the situation monthly in board meetings.
 We also take part in regular discussions within our international network Service Civil International (SCI).
 We will continue to publish all future decisions on our website and in our social media channels.
 SCI also has a website where they give information on all common decisions and practices the network makes.